 Either internal or external life can only be experienced with the mind but when the mind too moves to the source, you come to an end of, experiences with life.
 Nothing can be known, beyond the source of life energy and the mind.

 You have the sacred space in the physical brain, from where the life energy and the mind come and enter the body.
 At the time of the spiritual experience, the mind and life energy moves back to the source and becomes one with it.

 Even at the time of physical death, it’s the life energy and the mind along with the source, leaves the body and the physical body registers mortal death.
 The process remains the same, but unless you have consciously experienced the process before death, the death remains the scary experience for the mind.

-The mind always feared the unknown.
+The mind always fears the unknown.
 The death too is an experience, but unknown to the mind.
-With the mind, the death can be experienced, and the death happens off the mind.
+With the mind, the death too can be experience.

 The mind too is divided into two parts.
 One part of the mind is the surface reality, where all the experiences and impressions of the subtle and physical world remain stored, while the other part of the mind is pure consciousness, which is the pure state of mind, and part of the cosmic intelligence.

 All the experiences and impressions, be it of the physical or subtle world separates you from the pure state of mind.
 The pure state of mind is just an observer of life, on the surface of which both the external and internal world takes place.

 Awareness and consciousness are just another words, used for the pure state of mind.
 The spiritual path is all about your inner journey.
 On the inner journey, all the truth of life that can be known by the person is revealed.

 The best way to initiate the inner journey is to become the observer of life.
 To observe both the external and internal life.
 To participate as and when required and once your work gets over, again you simply switch to the mode of an observer.